 A sentence or two sharing how or when they will use the gift is so important.
 It gives the giver insight on how much the gift has been or will be will be enjoyed.

-I will be reading this wonderful book before bedtime.
+This is the book I will be reading before bedtime.

 I couldn’t wait to work on my new puzzle at the kitchen table.